anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: It is far better to be alone, than to be in bad company.
+Quote: Imagination is the highest kite one can fly.

-By: George Washington
+By: Lauren Bacall